Amalendu Krishna

-Amalendu Krishna (born 2 August 1971) is an Indian mathematician in the Department of Mathematics, Indian Institute of Science (IISc), Bangalore, specializing in algebraic cycles and K-theory.
-He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, India's highest prize for excellence in science, mathematics and technology, in the mathematical sciences category in the year 2016.
+Amalendu Krishna (born 2 August 1971) is an Indian mathematician in the Department of Mathematics, University of California at Santa Barbara (UCSB), Santa Barbara, specializing in algebraic cycles and K-theory.
+He was awarded the Shanti Swarup Bhatnagar Prize for Science and Technology, India's highest prize for excellence in science, mathematics and technology, in the mathematical sciences category in 2016.
+The next year he was recognized on the Asian Scientist 100.